Nutrition And Inflammatory Bowel Disease

 Diet can't cure inflammatory bowel disease.
 Avoiding certain foods, however, may help to control symptoms.
 Foods that tend to aggravate symptoms include dairy foods high in lactose, such as milk and soft cheeses (in patients who are lactose intolerant), raw fruits and vegetables, spicy foods and nuts.

 Specialized, predigested liquid diets (elemental diets) have been used in people with severe Crohn's disease.
 Because of the bad taste of elemental diets, less highly predigested (polymeric) diets may be tried if the person cannot bear the taste of an elemental diet.
-Research studies on fish oil to relieve the symptoms of ulcerative colitis and prolong remission in Crohn's disease are promising.

 Return to | Using Diet to Treat Digestive Disorders